shridhardaga04/Web_Technology/README.md

       In this file I have created my resume using basic CSS and HTML components

 2) angular_try:
-      In this file registration form is made along with validations using AngularJs
+      In this file registration form is made along with validations using AngularJs (correspond angular file is uploaded)

 3) validation:
       There are two file for diferent kind of validations like email, password(strong or weak) contact number, Pincode.